 The annual fall Southern Illinois Celebration of Hunting and Fishing Days at John A. Logan Community College in Carterville attracted approximately 25,000 persons in September.
-The Urban Fishing Program stocked 1,300 lbs. of channel catfish and 2,000 hybrid sunfish in the college reflecting pool, and over 1,500 kids caught fish.
-The Urban Fishing trailer was a hit as kids and parents viewed large mounted fish including the state record bluegill, a three-pound eight ounce trophy fish, and the 1995 record blue catfish (79lb.
+The Fishing Program stocked 500 lbs. of channel catfish and 1,300 hybrid sunfish in the college reflecting pool, and over 1,500 kids caught fish.
+The Urban Fishing trailer was a hit as kids and parents viewed large mounted fish including the state record bluegill, a three-pound eight-ounce trophy fish, and the 1995 record blue catfish (79lb.
 12oz).
-The annual Southern Illinois Hunting and Fishing Days event has hosted over a half million sportsmen and their families since 1987.
-This free event, the largest of its kind in the United States, is held the fourth weekend each September and showcases outdoor recreation in Illinois.
+This event has hosted over a half million sportsmen and their families since 1987.
+It is the largest event of its kind in the United States, is held on the fourth weekend September each year, and showcases outdoor recreation in Illinois.

 The Lewis and Clark Community College Water Stewardship Festival attracted over 500 students and teachers from 18 schools.
-The educational emphasis of he event was to raise the awareness of the science of water.
-The Urban Fishing area enabled over 400 youth to catch fish during 15-minute fishing sessions.
-Many volunteers kept the hooks baited and practiced good Acatch and release@ methods with 1,000 hybrid sunfish that were stocked
+The educational emphasis of the event was to raise the awareness of the science of water.
+The Urban Fishing area enabled over 500 youth to catch fish during 15-minute fishing sessions.
+Many volunteers kept the hooks baited and practiced good catch and release and methods with 800 hybrid sunfish that were stocked.

-The national award-winning Fish Tales program managers held their 10th annual fishing camp at Shawnee Community College in Ullin.
-A total of 205 participants from 10 schools and two home-schooled groups attended.
-During the training sessions the youth learned outdoor ethics as they enjoyed fishing in the well stocked community college lake.
+The national award-winning Fish Tales program managers held their 11th annual fishing camp at Shawnee Community College in Ullin.
+A total of 300 participants from 10 schools attended.
+During the training sessions the youth learned outdoor ethics as they enjoyed fishing.

-The Hooked On Fishing-Not On Drugs7 (HOFNOD) Program combines sportfishing, environmental education, a life learning skill, and drug prevention into one package.
+The Hooked On Fishing - Not On Drugs (HOFNOD) Program combines sport fishing, environmental education, a life learning skill, and drug prevention into one package.
 This portion of the Urban Fishing Program continued to be a highly regarded program used by elementary science teachers and high school environmental class room instructors.

-Urban Fishing Programs that included fishing were special clinics and derbies.
+Other Urban Fishing Programs that included fishing were special clinics and derbies.
 Totals for outreach programs that included fishing are shown in Table 2.

-Table 2.
-Other Programs That Included Fishing and Fish Stockings
+Table 2 Other Programs That Included Fishing and Fish Stockings

 of # of Channel Hybrid

 Events Participants Catfish Sunfish Trout

 Program Type (lbs.) (#) (#)

-Fishing Expos 5 4,193 1,300 2,810 1,200
+Fishing Expos 6 4040 1 1,800 1,200

-HOFNOD7 Program 11 215 - - -
+HOFNOD Program 10 309 - - -

+Special Fishing 5 108 -

-Special Fishing Clinics 15 300 - - -
+Clinics - -

-Fishing Derbies 4 250 - - -
+Fishing Derbies 1 50 1 • -

-Volunteer Fishing 7 96 -
+Volunteer Fishing 4 190 -

-Clinics -
+Clinics - -

-Totals 42 5,054 1,300 2,810 1,200
+Totals 26 4697 1,800 1,200